 - numerous corporations in connection with cybersecurity intrusions and related responses, including in instances requiring the handling of classified information;

-- numerous corporations on national security matters requiring interaction with federal law enforcment, the intelligence community and other components of the executive branch;
+- numerous corporations on national security matters requiring interaction with federal law enforcement, the intelligence community and other components of the executive branch;

 - other corporations or their board of directors or executive officers in internal investigations and government investigations before the SEC, Department of Justice, and state attorneys general.
 These representations have included white collar and civil matters involving alleged violations of the federal securities laws and international matters under the Foreign Corrupt Practices Act; and

 - crisis management advice, including in international matters involving allegations of improper corporate conduct.

 Mr. Scudder leads Skadden’s accounting practice, which provides integrated litigation, regulatory and transactional legal services to major accounting firms.

 Before joining the firm in 2009, Mr. Scudder was a White House legal adviser under President George W. Bush from 2007-2009.
 In this capacity, he served as general counsel of the National Security Council and advised the president and senior administration officials on defense, intelligence, legislative and litigation matters.
 Prior to that senior role, he provided legal advice on national security matters at the U.S. Department of Justice.